Dominant India beat Argentina 3-1 to seal QF berth in Olympic men's hockey | Sports-Games

 But Dilpreet Singh's hit from close range from a Simranjeet Singh pass was nicely saved by Argentina goalkeeper Juan Vivaldi.

-The midfield, led by Manpreet, played a great game in the first quarter which was evident from the circle penetration statistics.
-India had 16 against Argentine's two.
+The midfield, led by Manpreet, played a great game in the first half which was evident from the circle penetration statistics.
+India had 16 against Argentina's two.

-India were almost rewarded in the 27th minute when a diving Simranjeet's effort sailed over the post.
+India were almost rewarded in the 27th minute when a diving Simranjeet's effort sailed over.

-Two minutes later, Argentina had the first real scoring opportunity but Nahuel Salis' powerful shot from right corner of the circle was padded away by Sreejesh's outstretched hands.
+Two minutes later, Argentina had the first real scoring opportunity but Nahuel Salis' powerful shot from right corner of the circle was padded away by P R Sreejesh's outstretched hands.

 The script was similar in the third quarter as India continued to waste chances.